x4iiiis/RideHeightChecker/docs/ADDING_A_PARK.md

   Busch-family page) rather than starting from scratch — it keeps the `<base href="../">`, ad unit, JSON-LD shape, etc. consistent.
 - Set `data-default-park` on `<body>` to the new slug.
+- Add the new park slug to the `knownSlugs` array in `assets/app.js` inside `siteBasePath()`.
+This allows JavaScript to recognise the current park and replace its slug when navigating to another park.
+If omitted, links can become nested (for example, `/typhoon-lagoon/blizzard-beach/` instead of `/blizzard-beach/`).
 - Update the unique bits: `<title>`, meta description, canonical URL, og/twitter tags, JSON-LD `name`/`description`, `<h1>`, intro paragraph, and the `about-checker` section's prose.
 These are